 Sponsored Display Ads are only shown on product detail pages

-While other programmes like Sponsored Products allow sellers to advertise products in the relevant categories, Sponsored Display Ads are only displayed on product detail pages.
-This is one of the reasons why the different advertising programmes on Amazon should be combined.
+While other programs like Sponsored Products allow sellers to advertise products in the relevant categories, Sponsored Display Ads are only displayed on product detail pages.
+This is one of the reasons why the different advertising programs on Amazon should be combined.
 Sponsored Display Ads alone can only cover a part of the possibilities Amazon provides sellers to reach potential customers.